 If you want to know if we will pay for any medical service or care, you have the right to ask us.
+You also have the right to ask for this in writing.
 If we say we will not pay for your services, you have the right to appeal our decision.